 Good Moves: Shape Up, De-stress at Home

-A daily wellness routine while incorporating products such as CBD Oil encourages health and helps you power through that ever-expanding to-do list—during the holiday season and year-round.
-I’ve found some more information here on how make an order of my favorite weed brands safely and legally.
-I also like shopping for cannabis products at Stiiizy Palm Desert Dispensary.
+‘Tis the season of overindulgence, and I don’t mean dancing sugarplums and martinis at the office holiday party.
+I’m talking about an overindulgence of activities, errands and stress!
+A daily wellness routine encourages health and helps you power through that ever-expanding to-do list—during the holiday season and year-round.
 These do-anywhere exercises use the best equipment available: your own body in your own home.
 You work so hard to maintain your home as a haven of hospitality; how fitting, then, to establish a fitness routine within its walls to leave you feeling refreshed during the most wonderful time of the year.
-Yoga combined with Exhale Wellness products can help support overall wellness.

 These exercises are safe for daily use, although common sense says to listen to your body and stop if you feel pain, especially in the joints.
 No need to fuel up with a pre- or post-workout snack for this quick routine, so leave the peppermint bark in the pantry.
-While this de-stressing holiday regimen and Strawberry CBD Oil will help keep you off The Naughty List, you’ll also be well on your way to a healthy and happy new year.
+While this de-stressing holiday regimen will help keep you off The Naughty List, you’ll also be well on your way to a healthy and happy new year.

 WALL SITS: Press your back against a wall or closed door with feet placed shoulder-width apart about two feet off the wall.
 Suck in those abs like Santa squeezing down the chimney and slide down the wall until thighs are parallel to the floor.
 Adjust your stance if necessary so there’s a straight line from knees to ankles.
 Hold for 30 seconds, eventually building up to 60 seconds.
 Take a brief rest and repeat this exercise three more times.
 You will feel a lot of action in the glutes and quads, but if you feel pain in your knee, stop the exercise.